swxben/docx-template-engine/README.md

 	Brought to you by SWXBEN!

+A very simple use case is given in the `docxtemplateenginetest` project, which is a command line application that takes an input filename, an output filename, and a JSON string.

 ## Limitations

 The templating language in the first milestone is a simple search and replace using the value `.ToString()`.
-No escaping of the template sequence, loops, formatting in document etc.
+No escaping of the template sequence, loops, formatting in document etc. The template _probably_ won't be recognised if there is any formatting within the template string such as an errant bold character like {{th**i**s}}.

 ## Roadmap

 ### First milestone

-- Simple search and replace given in the first example.
+- Simple search and replace as given in the first example.

 ### Second milestone